West Breifne: Resolution

 The rivalry between these branches ultimately ended in victory for the O’Rourkes of Dromahair and a return to stability in the succession of kings in the 1530s.
 Following the defeat of Lochlainn Ó Ruairc of Carrigallen in 1458 and the dissolution of his kingdom, the Carrigallen O’Rourkes ceased to rule over Breifne ever again.
 The O’Rourkes of Carha were wholly crushed by Dromahair in 1536 when Brian Ballach consolidated power over the entire kingdom.
 These regional conflicts over succession never re-emerged following this due to the changing political landscape in Ireland, as English influence grew in the latter half of the 16th century and the clans united to fight against their encroachments.

 Following a period of relative calm, a brief power struggle between the sons of Brian Ballach ensued in the 1560s.
 Between 1564 and 1566 both Aodh Gallda and Aodh Buidhe were murdered by groups intent on getting Brian na Murtha crowned king.
 According to the annals, Aodh Gallda was murdered in Leitrim "by his own people".
-The murder of Aodh Buidhe was carried out by the vassals of Tyrconnell in Sligo, as Lord Manus O'Donnell's daughter was Brian na Murtha's mother.
+The murder of Aodh Buidhe was carried out by the vassals of Tyrconnell in present-day County Sligo, as Lord Manus O'Donnell's daughter was Brian na Murtha's mother.
 Following Aodh Buidhe's death, Brian na Murtha was elected king (or lord) of West Breifne in 1566.

 Late history

 Presidency of Connaught

 The expansion of English power in Ireland arrived in West Breifne when Brian Ballach entered an agreement with the English in 1542.
-Under the terms of this agreement the O'Rourke king was to keep his authority and traditional rights over the other clans of West Breifne, the sitting O'Rourke king was also to be granted the peerage title "Viscount Dromahaire" and pay a tribute to the crown, however the terms of this treaty were never realized as the English failed to uphold them.
+Under the terms of this agreement, the O'Rourke king was to keep his authority and traditional rights over the other clans of West Breifne, the sitting O'Rourke king was also to be granted the peerage title "Viscount Dromahaire" and pay a tribute to the crown, however, the terms of this treaty were never realized as the English failed to uphold them.

 Lord Deputy John Perrot's unilateral declaration of the legal establishment of County Leitrim in 1565 heralded the first breach of this treaty.
 After coming to power, Brian na Múrtha Ó Ruairc was knighted by the English in 1567, but came into conflict with them due to the pernicious expansion of their authorities in Ireland.
 In 1569 West Breifne was subsumed into the Presidency of Connaught, an English government jurisdiction.
 This governorate was not recognised by the kings and chiefs of Connacht and the first Lord President of Connaught, Sir Edward Fitton, wielded virtually no power over the area.
 Gradually, many of the Irish kings began to tentatively work with the English (often through coercion), including Brian na Múrtha, who agreed to submit to the first composition of Connacht in 1576.
 These later submissions bore no resemblance to those agreed by Brian Ballach.
-Under the 1576 agreement the king of West Breifne was to answer to the Presidency-appointed High Sheriff of Leitrim, was denied the authority to rule over the other clans and, most crucially, was not allowed to maintain gallowglass.
+Under the 1576 agreement, the king of West Breifne was to answer to the Presidency-appointed High Sheriff of Leitrim, was denied the authority to rule over the other clans and, most crucially, was not allowed to maintain gallowglass.